How do you set writing goals? *

 I have a bad habit of listening to alternative hits from my junior high days during the last week of the year.
-It sends me down this weird path of melancholy and nostalgia.
-It reminds me how fast time can tick while I can get stuck watching videos about singing groundhogs… Like I said, it’s kind of a bad habit.
+It sends me down a weird path of melancholy and nostalgia and reminds me how fast time can tick.
+Where did the year go?
+And the years since junior high–where did they go?
+Like I said, it’s kind of a bad habit.
 (And whatever you do, don’t Google those bands you used to listen to, just to see what they look like now.
 JUST DON’T.)

 But I also have a good end-of-year habit: reevaluating my writing goals for the coming year!
-Like those pop-alternative bands, I was kind of a one-hit-wonder.
+Like those pop-alternative bands, I used to be kind of a one-hit-wonder.
 “I’m going to write a lot this year!
 I’m going to publish a book!”
 But I always lost steam, oh, right about the time I went back to teaching for the new semester.

 Then, a few years ago, I set better goals.
 Here’s how to set writing goals that you’ll keep: